Azumi67/FRP-V2ray-Loadbalance/README.md

 - You can establish a TCP tunnel with IPV6 on single or mutliple ports.
 - You can also do a simple IPV4 tunnel.
 - You can create a load balance up to 6 IPV6 on single or multiple ports[for loadbalance multiple ports, the connection  will be chosen randomly so I prefer different IPV6 on single port].
+- You can specify port range and establish a tunnel with IPV4/6
 - You can setup FRP with dashboard if you want to with your desired Sub-domain, username/password and custom port for your dashboard.
 - There is a service status in the main menu.
 - There is a restart button to restart the services.